Satisfactory Academic Progress

 Below, you will find the satisfactory academic progress policies for each program offered at Simpson University.

-- Adult Studies (ASPIRE)/RN to BSN
+- Adult Studies (ASPIRE)/RN-BSN Track

 - School of Education